 Walking away will require strength, but the strength is not developed in opposition to the strength of the trance.
 It is the very strength of the trance as you recognize it as your own strength, with the understanding that you are at cause over it.

 So we have come back again to honoring the pure intent underlying the problem, embracing the problem so that the energy of the problem can change its patterning and expand the flexibility of energy utilization in the context of the wakeful recognition of the expansion of choice and meaning, i.e.: “I don’t have to do that anymore!”
 “I don’t have to let that bother me anymore.”
 “I can afford to take my time and learn new ways of living without fear of making mistakes.
-Its O.K. to make mistakes — the trance of shame (anava mala) is over.”
+Its O.K. to make mistakes — the trance of shame (the anava mala) is over.”

 Accessing the True Self

-The first way we are going to apply these notions is by going into “trance” to access the inherently pure intelligence.
+The first way we can begin to apply these notions is by going into “trance” to access the inherently pure intelligence.
 People will generally come to you with a sense of it and a name for it: God, God-self, True Self, Higher Self, True Inner Self, etc. It is important to know their preference and to use it, incorporating it into the script.
 Later on we will discuss ways to ascertain whether and how their beliefs about the Higher Self actually inhibit the direct experience of the Higher Self, and what you can do to alleviate those problems.
 In a sense, that is a statement of what this course is all about.

 Einstein said, “Everything has changed with the splitting of the atom except one thing — the way we think.
 We must change the way we think!”